ivanzakharov/docs/development-guidelines/overview.md

 - Using _container_-type fields in tables.

+- Storing list of values (separated with comma, etc.) in a single field/variable.

 - Using any multi-values types (like _container_, _List_, _Set_, etc.) in RunBase-framework classes.

 ## Application objects guidelines